-Using an example sentence "I do not want anyone to read my book carelessly" (borrowing from Groschwitz et al. 2015), each argument for the predicate want is given its own ABAS phrase where B represents the thematic role of an argument $A_1$ for event $A_2$ .
+Using an example sentence "I do not want anyone to read my book carelessly" (borrowing from Groschwitz et al. 2015), each argument for the predicate want is given its own ABAS phrase where B represents the thematic role of an argument A_2 for event A_1 .
 The first three phrases are "want ARG0 i", "want ARG1 read" and "want polarity negative".

-To parse these phrases with the toy grammar
+To parse these phrases using the toy grammar